Drexel University: History

+19th century

-Drexel University was founded in 1891 as the Drexel Institute of Art, Science and Industry, by Philadelphia financier and philanthropist Anthony J. Drexel.
+Drexel University was founded in 1891 as the Drexel Institute of Art, Science and Industry by Anthony J. Drexel, a Philadelphia financier and philanthropist.
 The original mission of the institution was to provide educational opportunities in the "practical arts and sciences" for women and men of all backgrounds.

+Drexel can now trace its roots to 1812 as in 2011 Drexel took over the management of what is now named Academy of Natural Sciences of Drexel University which Academy was formed in the winter of 1812.
+In April 1817, the legislature of Commonwealth of Pennsylvania incorporated the organization under the name "Academy of Natural Sciences of Philadelphia".

+20th century

-The institution became known as the Drexel Institute of Technology in 1936, and in 1970 the Drexel Institute of Technology gained university status, becoming Drexel University.
+In 1936, the institution was renamed as the Drexel Institute of Technology.
+It eventually gained university status and was finally named Drexel University in 1970.

-Although there were many changes during its first century, the university's identity has been held constant as a privately controlled, non-sectarian, coeducational center of higher learning, distinguished by a commitment to practical education and hands-on experience in an occupational setting.
+Despite changes during its first century, the university has remained a privately controlled, non-sectarian, coeducational center of higher learning committed to practical education and hands-on experience in an occupational setting.
 The central aspect of Drexel University's focus on career preparation, in the form of its cooperative education program, was introduced in 1919.
-The program became integral to the university's unique educational experience.
-Participating students alternate periods of classroom-based study with periods of full-time, practical work experience related to their academic major and career interests.
+Participating students alternate periods of classroom-based study with periods of full-time, practical work experience related to one's academic major and career interests.

 Between 1995 and 2009, Drexel University underwent a period of significant change to its programs, enrollment, and facilities under the leadership of Dr. Constantine Papadakis, the university's president during that time.
 Papadakis oversaw Drexel's largest expansion in its history, with a 471 percent increase in its endowment and a 102 percent increase in student enrollment.
-His leadership also guided the university toward improved performance in collegiate rankings, a more selective approach to admissions, and a more rigorous academic program at all levels.
-It was during this period of expansion that Drexel acquired and assumed management of the former MCP Hahnemann University, creating the Drexel University College of Medicine in 2002.
+He oversaw improved performance in collegiate rankings, the implementation of a more selective approach to admissions, and a more rigorous academic program at all levels.
+In 2007, Drexel was the host of the 2008 Democratic presidential candidate debate in Philadelphia, televised by MSNBC.

+21st century

+In 2002, Drexel University acquired and assumed management of the former Medical College of Pennsylvania (MCP) Hahnemann University, creating the Drexel University College of Medicine.
 In 2006, the university established the Thomas R. Kline School of Law, and in 2011 the School of Law achieved full accreditation by the American Bar Association.

-Dr. Constantine Papadakis died of pneumonia in April 2009 while still employed as the university's president.
-His successor, John Anderson Fry, was formerly the president of Franklin & Marshall College and served as the Executive Vice President of the University of Pennsylvania.
+Constantine Papadakis died of pneumonia in April 2009 while still employed as the university's president.
+His successor, John Anderson Fry, was previously the president of Franklin & Marshall College and executive vice president of the University of Pennsylvania.

 Under Fry's leadership, Drexel has continued its expansion, including the July 2011 acquisition of The Academy of Natural Sciences.

+In 2024, Drexel acquired Salus University, which has multiple programs in health related fields.
+The merger was completed on July 3, 2025.

+Fry announced his resignation in July 2024 to become President of Temple University upon the death of acting President JoAnne Epps.
+Denis O'Brien was appointed as interim president until Fry's successor, Antonio Merlo, assumed the presidency on July 1, 2025.